csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

-3 SOLVING PROBLEMS BY SEARCHING
+# SOLVING PROBLEMS BY SEARCHING

 _In which we see how an agent can find a sequence of actions that achieves its goals when no single action will do._

 The simplest agents discussed in Chapter 2 were the reflex agents, which base their actions on a direct mapping from states to actions.
 Such agents cannot operate well in environments for which this mapping would be too large to store and would take too long to learn.
 Goal-based agents, on the other hand, consider future actions and the desirability of their outcomes.

-This chapter describes one kind of goal-based agent called a **problem-solving agent**.PROBLEM-SOLVING AGENT

-Problem-solving agents use **atomic** representations, as described in Section 2.4.7—that is, states of the world are considered as wholes, with no internal structure visible to the problem- solving algorithms.
-Goal-based agents that use more advanced **factored** or **structured** rep- resentations are usually called **planning agents** and are discussed in Chapters 7 and 10.
+This chapter describes one kind of goal-based agent called a **problem-solving agent**.
+Problem-solving agents use **atomic** representations, as described in Section 2.4.7—that is, states of the world are considered as wholes, with no internal structure visible to the problemsolving algorithms.
+Goal-based agents that use more advanced **factored** or **structured** representations are usually called **planning agents** and are discussed in Chapters 7 and 10.

 Our discussion of problem solving begins with precise definitions of **problems** and their **solutions** and give several examples to illustrate these definitions.
 We then describe several general-purpose search algorithms that can be used to solve these problems.
 We will see several **uninformed** search algorithms—algorithms that are given no information about the problem other than its definition.
 Although some of these algorithms can solve any solvable problem, none of them can do so efficiently. **Informed** search algorithms, on the other hand, can do quite well given some guidance on where to look for solutions.